4 students looking excited

 In-person information sessions

-Join Professor and Director of Undergraduate Education Bob Tilton and Assistant Teaching Professor Joanne Beckwith Maddock.
+Join Professor and Director of Undergraduate Education Bob Tilton and Assistant Teaching Professors Joanne Beckwith Maddock and Alexandra Newby.
 You'll hear about the undergraduate curriculum, skills you'll develop, research and internship opportunities, student life, and more.

 Virtual information sessions